MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-updates-baselines-windows-defender-antivirus.md

 You can manage the distribution of updates through Windows Server Update Service (WSUS), with [Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/configmgr/sum/understand/software-updates-introduction), or in the normal manner that you deploy Microsoft and Windows updates to endpoints in your network.

-## Released platform -and engine versions
+## Released platform and engine versions

-Only the main version is listed in the below table as reference
+Only the main version is listed in the following table as reference information:

 Month	| Platform/Client	| Engine
 ---|---|---